Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.NodeMinPods.md

 ## DESCRIPTION

 Node pools within a Azure Kubernetes Cluster (AKS) support between 30 and 250 pods per node.
-The maximum number of pods for nodes within a node pool is set at deployment time.
+The maximum number of pods for nodes within a node pool is set at creation time.

 When deploying AKS clusters with _kubernet_ networking the default maximum number of pods is 110.
 For Azure CNI AKS clusters, the default maximum number of pods is 30.

 In many environments, deploying DaemonSets for monitoring and management tools can exhaust the CNI default.

+When you are using Azure CNI, ensure that there is enough IP address space in the node pool subnet.
+Each pod and host requires at least one IP address.
+Additionally, other resources such as load balancers will consuming additional IP addresses based on configuration.
+The node pools subnet should have enough IP address space to accommodate the `maxCount` nodes and nodes added during upgrades.

 ## RECOMMENDATION